Take on the challenge of a living puzzle at The Morton Arboretum’s Maze Garden.

 If you’d rather watch from above, climb the stairs to a 12-foot-high lookout platform built around the stunning 60-foot sycamore tree.
 There you can enjoy a bird’s-eye view of family and friends as they navigate the maze.

 A toddler maze offers a mini-challenge to the youngest Arboretum visitors.

 With the plant information posted throughout the maze, you may find inspiration, perhaps not for a home maze, but for an attractive shrub or hedge in your yard.

 The Maze Garden is currently open with modified operations, and admission is free with entrance to the Arboretum.
-Masks are required for all guests over the age of 2, and hand sanitizer is available at the overlook platform.
+Masks are optional for all guests, and hand sanitizer is available at the overlook platform.
 To find out more about how the Arboretum is protecting public health, please see the COVID-19 FAQ and Know Before You Go page.